Compare and Order Canadian Money | Printable Worksheets

 Comparing each other's money is exciting, isn't it?
 The task is for 2nd grade kids to count the coins and bills in the pouches, compare the amounts, and write whose amount is greater than or less than the other.

-Money-skills of kids grow from mundane to exciting in this pdf worksheet, where money is portrayed in cents and dollars.
+Money-skills of 3rd grade kids grow from mundane to exciting in these pdf worksheets, where money is portrayed in cents and dollars.
 They compare the values in each question, using the two comparison symbols.

 When did you last flaunt a costly item?
-This set where, along with alligators, frogs, and beaks, grade 2 kids cut and glue the comparison symbols, to compare the prices of the items is simply amazing.
+This printable set where, along with alligators, frogs, and beaks, kids cut and glue the comparison symbols, to compare the prices of the items is simply amazing.

-Once they have breezed through these worksheets, kids in grade 3 will have easily upscaled their money-wisdom.
+Once they have breezed through these printable worksheets, kids will have easily upscaled their money-wisdom.
 Part A is where they look for the cheapest item, and Part B is where they spot the costliest item.

-In Part A, grade-three kids reorder the amounts in increasing order, and in Part B, they arrange them in decreasing order.
+In Part A of these printable worksheets, grade 3 kids reorder the amounts in increasing order, and in Part B, they arrange them in decreasing order.
 It should be pretty easy for young learners to manage money now onwards!

 In the first part, students arrange the items in the ascending order of their prices, and in the second part, they put these in their descending order, after having duly compared the five prices.